tylersummers/3e-Bot/README.md

-# IFF-Bot
+# 3e-Bot
 ## Overview
-This is a private discord bot made for the [IFF](discord.gg/iff) discord server, an OCE Holdfast Nations at War regiment.
+A Discord bot for the 3e Régiment d'Infanterie Suisse.
+Based on IFF-Bot by SoulWarden1